SBadovych/Premier-League-Stats-and-Predictor/README.md

 # Soccer Stats Aggregator/Match Predictor
-This project aims to look at the Premier League and the other "Big 5" Leagues, the stats of each team within them, how they have performed this season, and to predict the rest of the season with said stats.
+This project aims to look at the Premier League and the other "Big 5" Leagues, along with the Championship, the stats of each team within them, how they have performed this season, and to predict the rest of the season with said stats.
 The Excel file features data taken from FBRef, the current table, a game predictor, and a table prediction.
 In addition, stats regarding attacking, goalkeeping, passing, and defending for each team are included.
 # Background
 Some inspiration did come from a few areas to complete this project.
 The visualizations of attacking, goalkeeping, passing, and defending statistics came from Football Manager’s Data Hub feature, which creates a scatter graph of each team in a league and divides it into 4 quadrants to make it easier to see how teams are performing.
 A picture comparing the two is below.